eliffakgunn/GppLexer/README.md

 clisp gpp_lexer.lisp or clisp gpp_lexer.lisp <file_name>

 *In both part, if you enter file name as parameter, it reads file.
 Otherwise program enters into REPL mode.*

+You can check assignment file and report for more details and sample input/output.